a3lachi/Rizm/README.md

 > weird flex moment but did I wrote this without ChatGPT? wow I must be good at it

 > the it stands for displaying whatever can be viewed as it 😆🤩🤣

+> this project is also destined to recruiters who might be intersted in having me code in exchange of money and recognition (he will do it for free, just saying 😉😂), please consider that I'm aware that my approach is "wrong" but I'm still doing it.

+> I don't know anything about entreprise level engeneering work, I can say with deducted from evidence confidence that I'm a decent tier (I want to say god tier) engineer, I know how to identify, analyse, and fix problems in **agnostic** manners